 Let’s face it.
 Shop prices can be a real downer.
-Are you looking to do some upgrades to your touring Harley-Davidson but don’t want to break the bank by paying for parts and labor?
-One simple upgrade you can do at home is a 21-inch wheel upgrade.
-You’ll love how it transforms the appearance of your bike.
+One simple upgrade you can do at home is a 21″ front wheel conversion on your Harley Touring motorcycle.
+You’ll love how it transforms the appearance and stability of your ride.

-Getting Started with Your 21 Inch Wheel Upgrade
+Getting Started with Your 21″ Harley Wheel Conversion

-Once you have the bike on the lift, make sure you secure to the lift with a tie-down.
+Once you have the Harley on the lift, make sure you secure to the lift with a tie-down.
 After the front wheel comes off, the balance will change.
-If you haven’t properly secured the bike, this change will tip it back off of the lift.
+If you haven’t properly secured the motorcycle, this change will tip it back off of the lift.

 Removing the Calipers